sachaRfd/Molecule_Generator/README.md

-# LSTM Chemical Generator
+# LSTM Molecule Generator

 ## Overview

-The LSTM Chemical Generator is a project aimed at utilizing Recurrent Neural Networks (RNNs), specifically Long Short-Term Memory (LSTM) networks, to generate novel and theoretically feasible chemical compounds in SMILES (Simplified Molecular Input Line Entry System) format.
+The LSTM Molecule Generator is a project aimed at utilizing Recurrent Neural Networks (RNNs), specifically Long Short-Term Memory (LSTM) networks, to generate novel and theoretically feasible chemical compounds in SMILES (Simplified Molecular Input Line Entry System) format.
 SMILES is a widely used string-based representation of chemical structures.

 The primary goal of this project is to train an LSTM-based model to learn the underlying patterns and relationships within chemical compounds and then generate new, diverse compounds that adhere to chemical validity.
 LSTMs have shown promising results in generating SMILES strings (as demonstrated in [this study](https://doi.org/10.1186/s13321-019-0393-0)), making them a suitable choice for this task.